 This page contains instructions for setting up Afero Potenco, a secure Linux device that can also function as a hub for Afero enabled Bluetooth® low energy devices.
-For instructions on implementing Potenco as an edge device, please refer to Scripting Simple Attribute Clients.

 The instructions on this page explain how to flash the image to the internal eMMC memory slot on a Microchip SAMA5D2 board, and connect the Afero Hardware Security Module (HSM).
 The OS image can be provided by Afero, or you can build it yourself to include your own customizations, depending on your needs.

 This page contains the following sections:

 Afero Potenco devices run on a Yocto Linux platform; specifically:

 You will need the following pieces of hardware:

 You will need to download the firmware image for your development board from Afero.
 Follow the instructions below to get the correct image:

 To install and boot a Potenco Operating System image on the SAMA5D2 development board, follow the instructions below.